 - Gitzo GT2531EX 6X Carbon Fiber Tripod Legs - Supports 26.5 lbs (12kg) (Review) – These legs feature the killer cool rapid column and a revolutionary locking design that make this the Spiderman of tripod legs.
 There’s basically nothing you can’t do with these legs.

 - Gitzo GT3530LS Long Systematic 6X Carbon Fiber Tripod Legs (Review) – With no center column to reduce stability, this is basically your portable wall that can handle up to 39.6 lbs (18kg).
-If you are using a gimbal head to hold a big lens, then this is the ultimate solution for being able to handle big weight without carrying a tripod that weighs more than your big lens!
+If you are using a gimbal head to hold a big lens, then this is the ultimate solution for being able to handle big weight without carrying a tripod that weighs more than your big lens! (replaced by Gitzo GT3532LS)

 You will notice that there are no Bogen Manfrotto legs in this list.
 This is because the legs I replace are Bogen Manfrotto and they have really let me down.
 I’ve had some serious problems with Manfrotto products over the last year, and my current Bogen Manfrotto legs are falling apart (see my Induro CT014 review for details).
-As a result, I went to the brand that everyone seems to trust the most – Gizto for what is arguably the best legs in the business.
+As a result, I went to the brand that everyone seems to trust the most – Gitzo for what is arguably the best legs in the business.
 To learn more about Gitzo, visit http://www.gitzo.com/.

 What about Heads & Kits?

 In August 2011, I did a tripod head comparison where you can learn more about some of the great products on the market.
+My recommendations are still the same in 2013.

 But what about the BH-40?

 Don’t buy a BH-40 new, instead search for one used.
 You’ll find plenty.
 It’s a great head, but you’ll find that most end up needing the added support of the BH-55, so this becomes a frequent buyers remorse purchase that ends up on the used market so that the person in question can get the BH-55.
+You can also get a lighter head that works well for hiking by getting one of the less expensive alternatives in my tripod head comparison.

 What about Monopods?